-Franson (lower-body) will return to the Maple Leafs lineup on Thursday.
+Franson (mid-body) will return to the Sabres’ lineup on Thursday.

 Franson has missed the last three games with a mid-body injury, but will return to the lineup tonight vs. the Bruins.
 Franson will replace Dmitry Kulikov in the lineup, who comes out with a back injury.
 Franson has one goal and seven assists (eight points) in 31 games this season.

 Franson missed Monday’s practice with a maintenance day.
 He is battling an undisclosed injury and is questionable for Wednesday’s game vs. the Maple Leafs.
 If Franson is unable to play, expect Carlo Colaiacovo to be inserted into the lineup.

 The Sabres have signed Cody Franson to a two-year deal worth $6.65M (3.325 AAV).